- What Is Apple Cider Vinegar?

 Apple cider vinegar (AVC) is one of the most common types of vinegar available.
 It is made from cider, a type of concentrated apple that has been left to ferment over a period of time.
 The cider first ferments to alcohol before finally transforming into acetic acid.
 It is safer to consume pasteurised vinegar, as it is free of harmful bacteria that can cause E. coli in pregnancy.

-Is Having Apple Cider Vinegar Safe While Pregnant?
+Is Apple Cider Vinegar Safe to Consume During Pregnancy?

-- Preventing Urinary Tract Infections – Apple cider vinegar is known to have enzymes and minerals to help with prevention and treatment of UTIs.
-It is recommended to dilute the apple cider vinegar; the ideal ratio would be 1 teaspoon of ACV and 1 glass of water.
-It is recommended to consume that ratio twice a day.
+- Preventing Urinary Tract Infections (UTI) – Apple cider vinegar is known to have enzymes and minerals to help with the prevention and treatment of UTIs.
+It is recommended to dilute apple cider vinegar (ACV); the ideal ratio would be 1 teaspoon of ACV in 1 glass of water.
+It is advised that you check with your medical practitioner for the quantity and frequency of having ACV.
+Having said that, you must also bear in mind that its effectiveness to prevent UTI stands unproven due to the lack of adequate studies.

-- Regulates Heartburn – Pregnant women are commonly afflicted by heartburn around the 12th week of pregnancy .
-Apple cider vinegar is considered one of the quickest acting natural remedies for heartburn.
+- Regulates Heartburn – Pregnant women are commonly afflicted by heartburn around the 12th week of pregnancy.
+Apple cider vinegar is often considered as one of the quickest acting natural remedies for heartburn; however, its effectiveness to regular heartburn during pregnancy has not yet been established.

-- Moderates Blood Pressure – ACV has minerals that work in cohesion with the enzymes that help control blood sugar to help moderate spikes and drops in blood pressure that are common during the second and third trimester of pregnancy.
+- Moderates Blood Pressure – ACV has minerals that are believed to work in cohesion with the enzymes that help control blood sugar to help moderate spikes and drops in blood pressure.
+This again has no studies to help establish its credibility.
+Therefore, it is highly unlikely that ACV could provide relief from any blood pressure issues that are common during the second and third trimester of pregnancy.

 - Helps Combat Cold – Cold and blocked nose are very common during pregnancy.
-ACV mixed with warm water helps clear the nostrils, prevents sinus infections and combats viruses like the common cold.
+ACV mixed with warm water could help clear the nostrils, prevent sinus infections and combat viruses like the common cold, but none of it has been proven yet.
+You must check with your doctor for more guidance on this.

-- Combats Acne – Another common problem during pregnancy is an acne breakout, especially if you had acne before pregnancy.
-ACV is known to help keep the skin healthy and clear and helps combat acne.
+- Combats Acne – Another common problem during pregnancy is an acne breakout, especially if you had acne before.
+ACV is believed to help keep the skin healthy and combat acne, none of which is medically proven.
+Also, remember that the acids in AVC can cause burns and leave scars on the skin.
+Therefore, it is best to consult a dermatologist who can work along with your OB/GYN to prescribe appropriate treatment for severe acne.

 What Quantity of Apple Cider Vinegar Is Good During Pregnancy?